pj201/csc791-projects/README.md

 Then point your browser to localhost:3000, and follow instructions in the 'Tell Me More' pop-up for some interesting things to try!

+*** Please wait at least 2-3 minutes for the first set of
+    data to appear in the dashboard!
+Subsequently, updates will happen every minute. ***

 --------------------------------------------------